RyuichiSaito1/inflation-reddit-usa/README.md

 ### Contributions:
 1. We design CPI-component-aligned subreddit inputs and build observational and training datasets for category-level inflation signal extraction.
 2. We show that fine-tuning lightweight LLMs with domain-adaptive data results in a robust inflation index that aligns closely with, and at times precedes, official economic statistics.
-3. We provide a qualitative analysis of the thematic nar-ratives underlying public inflation sentiment, revealing specific concerns around food, cars, real estate, travel, and frugality that offer deep insights.
+3. We provide a qualitative analysis of the thematic narratives underlying public inflation sentiment, revealing specific concerns around food, cars, real estate, travel, and frugality that offer deep insights.

 Read the full paper here: